 Where: One of the more well-known charities to donate to, the Salvation Army is great for hunting vintage knick-knacks and furniture.
 Committed to lending a helping hand to the underprivileged, there are programs to reach out to different aspects of the community like the elderly, families and children in need of care and protection.

 What: Salvation Army donations are varied, and they take many items.
 To donate furniture or other bulky items, you can arrange to have it collected for a fee.

 Salvation Army Singapore, multiple locations including Bishan, Upper Bukit Timah and Tanglin

 Where: The H&M global garment collecting initiative promotes textile recycling (tons of clothes end up in landfills every year!) and reduces waste.
 Your old clothes will be given a new lease of life by either being marketed as second-hand goods or reprocessed as textile fibres or insulation materials if they’re no longer suitable for wear.

-What: Donate your pre-loved clothes.
-Whether they’re worn, torn or completely out of style, they’re worthy of being donated to this initiative.
-Simply drop them off at the nearest outlet – and you’ll receive a $5 voucher off your next purchase!
+What: If you’re wondering where to donate clothes, this is a fab and easy initiative.
+Whether they’re worn, torn or completely out of style, all old clothes are worthy of being donated to this initiative.
+Simply drop them off at the nearest outlet.
+You’ll receive a voucher with a discount on your next purchase – win!

 - Donate appropriately.
 Before you give your things away, consider whether you’d purchase them at a second-hand store.
 Check items for wear and tear and make sure they’re still in usable or good condition.
-Otherwise, the donation centre may have to throw them away, and the cost of disposing of masses of donated goods that cannot be used is a serious financial burden faced by many charities.
+Otherwise, the donation centre may have to throw them away.
+That doesn’t sound like a big deal, but the cost of disposing of masses of unusable donated goods is a serious financial burden.

 - Donate efficiently.
-Help make the volunteers’ jobs a lot easier by taking a few extra minutes to organise and pack things in groups that go together.
+Help make the volunteers’ jobs easier by taking a few extra minutes to organise and pack things in groups that go together.